epics-base/p4p/documentation/rpc.rst

 Client Example
 --------------

-Remote Procedure calls are make through the :meth:`~p4p.client.thread.Context.rpc` method of a :class:`~p4p.client.thread.Context`.
+Remote procedure calls are made through the :meth:`~p4p.client.thread.Context.rpc` method of a :class:`~p4p.client.thread.Context`.
 To assist in encoding arguments, a proxy object can be created with the :func:`rpcproxy` decorator.
 A proxy for the preceding example would be: ::